Touro University California College of Osteopathic Medicine

 - Primary application service: AACOMAS

-- Submission timing for best consideration: TUCOM California operates on a rolling admissions cycle.
-For the best possible chances of acceptance, candidates are advised to apply early.
+- Submission timing for best consideration: TUCOM operates on a rolling admissions cycle.
+Applicants are advised to apply early to secure the best possible chance of admission.

 International students (non-U.S. citizens or temporary residents) considered: No